everydaycookingtips.com

 Preparation Steps

-• Bake for 50-60 minutes, or until the edges are set and the center is slightly jiggly.
-Turn off the oven and let the cheesecake cool in the oven with the door ajar for 1 hour.
+• Bake for 55–65 minutes, or until the center is almost set.
+Turn off the oven, crack the door open, and let the cheesecake cool in the oven for 1 hour.

 Notes